 By illustration:

-2. You move into the retirement village in say, eight years and pay $600,000.
-The median unit price is now $950,000.
-At the same DMF % on exit the payment would be $285,000 under the traditional retirement village business model.
+2. You move into the retirement village in say, ten years and pay $700,000.
+The median unit price is now $1,100,000.
+At the same DMF % on exit the payment would be $330,000 under the traditional retirement village business model.

-3. Based on this example the Peak Living offering would save a resident who had invested eight years previously $105,000 in DMF.
-This is 37% less than under the traditional retirement village business model.
+3. Based on this example the Peak Living offering would save a resident who had invested ten years previously $120,000 in DMF.
+This is 36% less than under the traditional retirement village business model.

 20. What guarantees are in place around the security of my investment and that the development will be completed?

 Each retirement village is funded through a Unit Trust Fund.
-This Fund undertakes the development of the village.
-The Fund is managed by the Fund Manager, who Peak Living has contracted to Bancorp Wealth Management Limited to look after.
+This Fund provides funding through a loan facility to the village company to undertake the development of the village.
+The Fund is managed by the Fund Manager, who Peak Living has contracted to Bancorp Wealth Management Limited to look after as Fund Administrator.
 It is planned that the preferred independent oversight comes from trustee and fund custodian, Public Trust Limited.
 Prior to the start of the development Peak Living Management Limited will be also required to engage a village statutory supervisor.
 Our preference being Covenant Trustees.

 Each development is completed by the most appropriate construction company for a particular location.
 Peak Living Management Limited has engaged Kensway Consultants to lead the selection and independent project management of the construction as it progresses.